 Hole 18 is a nice par 5 with a finish that summarises the round for you.

-Whilst this a private club there are limited opportunities to gain access and with sufficient notice The Travelling Golfer may be able to include a round at the King Kamehameha Club in your itinerary.
+As this a private club there are limited opportunities to gain access but with sufficient notice The Travelling Golfer may be able to include a round at the King Kamehameha Club in your itinerary.

 It is an experience not to be missed!